Transfer Learning in Information Criteria-based Feature Selection: Extensions

 }

-{In this subsection, we summarize the workflow in using the proposed TLCp method (and its approximate version). }
+{In this subsection, we summarize the workflow in using the proposed TLCp methods including the original TLCp method and the approximate TLCp cutoff procedure. }

 {Next, we make a few recommendations for using the proposed TLCp method. \begin{itemize} \item As shown in the experimental section, based on the tuned parameters, the original TLCp method is effective when the relative task dissimilarity is small (i.e., less than $3$).
-The approximate TLCp procedure can perform as well as the original TLCp method when the sample size is relatively large.
-However, the approximate TLCp procedure is preferable when users are more concerned about calculation time. \item For more information about using the TLCp method with more than two tasks, refer to Appendix B. \item In case the number of features $k$ is significantly larger than the sample size $n$ (the sparsity assumption of the true regression model is required \citep{candes2007dantzig}), we tested the approximate TLCp procedure by simulations with $k=60, 90, 300, 3000, 30000$ and $n=30$ ($m=30$) (in Subsection $6.3$), also demonstrating the advantage of using our method.
-Due to the NP-hardness of the original TLCp problem, exhaustive searches may be very time-consuming when the number of features is large.
-However, we can try to build a solver to efficiently solve it, i.e., transforming it into a mixed-integer program (MIP) and using ALAMO \citep{cozad2014learning} to solve it.
-This point will be left for our future work. \end{itemize}}
+The approximate cutoff TLCp procedure can perform as well as or better than the original TLCp method.
+The approximate TLCp cutoff procedure is preferable when users are more concerned about calculation time. \item For more information about using the TLCp methods with more than two tasks, refer to Appendix B. \item In case the number of features $k$ is significantly larger than the sample size $n$ (the sparsity assumption of the true regression model is required \citep{candes2007dantzig}), we tested the approximate TLCp cutoff procedure by simulations with $k=60$, 90, 300, 3000, 30000 and $n=30$ ($m=30$) (in Subsection $6.4$), also demonstrating the advantage of using our method.
+Due to the NP-hardness of the original TLCp problem, exact algorithms may be very time-consuming when the number of features is large.
+However, {we can try to use a solver such as ALAMO \citep{cozad2014learning} to solve the original TLCp problem.} \end{itemize}}